-D1 (27).
-Extend the analysis of Chomp (WW, 598-599, LIP 19, 46, 216).
+D1.
+(27) Extend the analysis of Chomp (WW, pp. 598-599; LIP pp. 19, 46, 216).

-David Gale offers \$300.00 for the solution of the infinite 3-D version where the board is the set of all triples (x, y, z) of non-negative integers, that is, the lattice points in the positive octant of $\mathbb{R}^3$ .
+David Gale offered \$300.00 for the solution of the infinite 3D version where the board is the set of all triples (x, y, z) of nonnegative integers, that is, the lattice points in the positive octant of \mathbb{R}^3 .
 The problem is to decide whether it is a win for the first or second player.

 Chomp (Gale [1974]) is equivalent to Divisors (Schuh [1952]).
-Chomp is easily solved for $2 \times n$ arrays, Sun [2002], and indeed a recent result by Steven Byrnes [2003] shows that any poset game eventually displays periodic behavior if it has two rows, and a fixed finite number of other elements.
-See also the Fraenkel poset games mentioned near the end of A2.
+Chomp is easily solved for $2 \times n$ arrays, Sun [2002], and indeed a recent result by Steven

+Byrnes [2003] shows that any poset game eventually displays periodic behavior if it has two rows, and a fixed finite number of other elements.
+See also the Fraenkel poset games mentioned near the end of Section A2.

 Thus, most of the work in recent years has been on three-rowed Chomp.
 The situation becomes quite complicated when a third row is added, see Zeilberger [2001] and Brouwer et al. [2005].
-A novel approach (renormalization) is taken by Friedman and Landsberg in their article in this volume (see also [12]).
+A novel approach (renormalization) is taken by Friedman and Landsberg (GONC3).
 They demonstrate that three-rowed Chomp exhibits certain scaling and self-similarity patterns similar to chaotic systems.
 Is there a deterministic proof that there is a unique winning move from a $3 \times n$ rectangle?
-The renormalization approach is based on statistical methods and has caused some controversy and so the technique seems worthy of further investigation.
+The renormalization approach is based on nonlinear dynamics techniques from physics; its results are highly suggestive but as of yet not fully mathematically rigorous.

 Transfinite Chomp has been investigated by Huddleston and Shurman [2002].
-An open question is to calculate the nim value of the position $\omega \times 4$ ; they conjecture it to be $\omega \cdot 2$ , but it could be as low as 46, or even uncomputable!
-Perhaps the most fascinating open question in Transfinite Chomp is their Stratification Conjecture, which states that if the number of elements taken in a move is $<\omega^i$ , then the change in the nim-value is also $<\omega^i$ .
+An open question is to calculate the nim value of the position $\omega \times 4$ -they conjecture this to be $\omega \cdot 2$, but it could be as low as 46, or even uncomputable!
+Perhaps the most fascinating open question in Transfinite Chomp is their Stratification Conjecture, which states that if the number of elements taken in a move is $<\omega^i$, then the change in the nim-value is also $<\omega^i$.

-D2 (33).
-Subset Take-away.
+D2.
+(33) Subset Take-away.
 Given a finite set, players alternately choose proper subsets subject to the rule that once a subset has been chosen no proper subset can be removed.
 Last player to move wins.

-Many people play the dual, i.e. a nonempty subset must be chosen and no proper superset of this can be chosen.
+Many people play the dual, that is, a nonempty subset must be chosen and no proper superset of this can be chosen.
 We discuss this version of the game which now can be considered a poset game with the sets ordered by inclusion.

 The (n; k) Subset Take-away game is played using all subsets of sizes 1 through k of a n-element set.
-In the (n; n) game one has the whole set (i.e. the set of size n) as an option, so a strategy-stealing argument shows this must be a first player win.
+In the (n; n) game one has the whole set (i.e., the set of size n) as an option, so a strategy-stealing argument shows this must be a first player win.